dg1yiq/USRP_Tetra_Bridge/README.md

 ## Use:

-Bridge between Tetra DMO Repeater (Motorola MTM5400) and Brandmeister DMR Network
+Bridge between Tetra DMO Repeater (Motorola MTM5400) and Brandmeister DMR Network with DVSwitch

 ## Hardware: